 After knowing the goal of your campaign and the way you intend to promote content on different channels, you should now create a content calendar.
-The role of content in your social media campaign can’t be overemphasized.
-It forms the first line of communication, and this is what followers, fans and the rest of the audience will see before they decide whether to engage.
+The role of content in the social media campaign for your niche audience can’t be overemphasized.
+It forms the first line of communication, and this is what followers, fans, and the rest of the audience will see before they decide whether to engage.

 After deciding on the content types and the topics of focus, you should organize the information in a content calendar.
 You can use a Google spreadsheet or a paid program for this.

 Each person’s editorial/content calendar may look different.
 Go for a format that works well for you.
 Typically, an effective content calendar contains:

 • Content type

 • Post date

 • Promotion information